-Whether it is chest day, back day, or leg day, workout should always start with a warm-up.
+Whether it is chest day, back day, or leg day, the workout should always start with a warm-up.
 Static stretches alone won’t help reduce your risk of injury.
-Start with 5 to 10 minutes of light cardio: a brisk walk, some time on the elliptical, or a short stint on the treadmill.
+Start with 5 to 10 minutes of light cardio: a brisk walk, sometimes on the elliptical, or a short stint on the treadmill.

 Next, target the specific muscles intended to be worked on that day.
 Dynamic warm-ups like mountain climbers, bodyweight squats, and walking lunges help increase blood flow and heart rate while warming up muscles.
 Save stretching for a post-exercise release.

-Another pre-workout must is making sure to be properly fueled going into the session.
-A 60 minutes of exercise can cause to lose more than a quarter of water.
+Another pre-workout must be making sure to be properly fueled going into the session.
+60 minutes of exercise can cause to loss of more than a quarter of water.
 Drink the recommended two 8-ounce bottles of water a few hours before exercising, another glass half an hour before exercise, and 7-10 ounces every 20 minutes while working out.

 Fix Your Technique